n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.chainretrievalqa.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Question and Answer Chain
+title: Question and Answer Chain node documentation
 description: Documentation for the Question and Answer Chain node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 priority: high
 ---

-# Question and Answer Chain
+# Question and Answer Chain node

 Use the Question and Answer Chain node to use a vector store as a retriever.